Improving Model Factuality with Fine-grained Critique-based Evaluator: Introduction

 In this paper, we present \modelname, a \textbf{F}in\textbf{e}-grai\textbf{n}ed \textbf{C}ritic-based \textbf{E}valuator that aims to provide textual critiques for each model-generated claim based on diverse knowledge sources.
 We start with a set of public datasets with human judgments on the factuality of model-generated claims.
 As shown in \autoref{fig:overview}(a), we augment the judgment labels with textual critiques, which provides more informative and explainable feedback to the generator.
 In addition, we augment the source documents by invoking multiple tools, including a search engine, knowledge base, and knowledge graph, with the goal of training the evaluator to leverage more diverse knowledge sources.

 We further demonstrate how to leverage \modelname to improve the generator's factuality with finetuning.
-To construct training data, as shown in \autoref{fig:overview}(b), we generate multiple responses for each prompt, use \modelname to judge and critique every claim in the responses, and replace false information with facts or remove it from the response, depending on whether the corresponding fact is within the generator's knowledge (i.e., whether the generator outputs \textit{``unknown''} when prompted about claim correctness).
+To construct training data (\autoref{fig:overview}(b)), we generate multiple responses for each prompt, use \modelname to judge and critique every claim in the responses, and replace false information with facts or remove it from the response, depending on whether the corresponding fact is within the generator's knowledge (i.e., whether the generator outputs \textit{``unknown''} when prompted about claim correctness).
 This mitigates introducing lesser-known facts into training data.
 Finally, unlike existing work that use the generator itself as the evaluator, we use \modelname to score each original and revised response and construct preference data, which reduces self-bias and produces more accurate judgments.

 Experiments show that \modelname outperforms large open-source models such as Mistral-123B and strong proprietary models such as Claude-3 on LLM-Aggrefact.
-With \modelname, we improve Llama3-8B-chat's factuality on FActScore~\citep{factscore} by 14.45\%, outperforming existing facutality finetuning methods by 6.96\%.
-Analyses further show that after training with our recipe, the generator outputs less information for unfamiliar entities and outputs more information for popular ones, which suggests that it learns to only generate information that is likely to be factual.
+With \modelname, we improve Llama2-7B-chat's factuality by 16.86\% on FActScore~\citep{factscore} and 17.64\% on TruthfulQA \cite{truthfulqa}, outperforming existing factuality finetuning methods by 8.83\% and 3.99\%, respectively.
+Analyses further show that after training with our recipe, the generator outputs less information for unfamiliar entities and more information for popular ones, suggesting that it learns to only generate information that is likely to be factual.

 \start{Contributions} (1) We train a fine-grained critique-based evaluator, \modelname, by augmenting public datasets with textual critiques and more diverse source documents.
 (2) We propose a training recipe to improve the generator's factuality by leveraging \modelname to improve and score its responses.
-(3) We conduct extensive experiments to validate both the judgment accuracy of \modelname and the factuality of the generator trained with \modelname, outperforming state-of-the-art factuality training methods by 6.96\% on FActScore.
+(3) We conduct extensive experiments to validate both the judgment accuracy of \modelname and the factuality of the generator trained with \modelname, outperforming state-of-the-art factuality training methods by 8.83\% on FActScore and 3.99\% on TruthfulQA.